hk122001/vue-vuetify-firebase-example-1/README.md

 # vue-project

-This template should help get you started developing with Vue 3 in Vite.
+This project uses the Vue 3 and Vite template in order to implement a basic front end app, displaying a student's basic information, followed by a list of their subjects pulled from Firebase.

 ## Recommended IDE Setup